Guru Granth Sahib: Printing

 The original Guru Granth Sahib is in the possession of the Sodhi family of Kartarpur village, and is placed at Gurdwara Thum Sahib.
 The Sodhis are descendants of Guru Arjan Dev and Kartarpur was founded by him in 1598.
 Since the early 20th century, it has been printed in a standard edition of 1430 Angs.
 Prior to the late nineteenth century, only handwritten copies were prepared.
 The first printed copy of the Guru Granth Sahib was made in 1864.
 Any copies of the Guru Granth Sahib deemed unfit to be read from are cremated, with a ceremony similar to that for cremating a deceased person.
 Such a cremation is called Agan Bheta.
-The Guru Granth Sahib is currently printed in an authorized printing press in the basement of the Gurudwara Ramsar in Amritsar; misprints and set-up sheets, and printer's waste with any of its sacred text on, are cremated at Goindval.